 - As sea otters have a high metabolic rate, their daily food requirement is equal to 25 to 38% of their whole body weight.

 - So a sea otter of 25 kg weight needs about 6 to 9 kg of food per day.

-What do baby Sea Otter eat
+What does baby Sea Otter eat?

 - Baby sea otters eat mother’s milk for six to twelve months.

 - The milk of sea otters is rich in fats and resembles the milk of other marine mammals rather than mustelids.

 - At the age of one to two months, mothers also offer them bites of prey.